 Nitric Acid (HNO3): Nitric acid may be encountered in metal surface treatment.
 Nitric acid pumps are utilized for safe and efficient transport, circulation and distribution of the acid within the refinery.

-Best Practices for Efficient Chemical Fluid Handling
+Best Practices for Safe and Efficient Chemical Fluid Management